WolframRhodium/VapourSynth-dpid/README.md

 ```

 - input:
-    The input clip, must be of RGB color family and 8 bit integer.
+    The input clip, must be of RGB color family and integer sample type.

 - width & height: (Default: 0)
     The width and height of output clip.
 One of which can be 0, and the downscaling will keep the aspect ratio.